Microstressors

 Important, since the relative badness of microstressors is part of the conversation about them, i.e. the inequity argument also arises from the fact that, e.g. white males might find some stressors less stressful, or might be more resilient in the face of stress etc. TBD.

-Splaining
+3 Splaining

 This is the point where we mention Rebecca Solnit’s classic essay which, via the internet meme machine, coined mansplaining about the real and often irritating statistical tendency for men to be overwilling to talk over people, in particular with spurious confidence in their expertise.
-Later for a racially-charged version we acquired whitesplaining and then, generically, splaining.
+Later as a racially-charged version we acquired whitesplaining and then, generically, splaining.

-I work in a culture where people will casually explain stuff to me until I ask them to stop, rather than wasting time gingerly testing to waters to see what explanation is perfect.
+I work in a culture where people will casually explain stuff to me until I ask them to stop, rather than wasting time gingerly testing the waters to see what level of explanation is perfect.
 Some of my colleagues explain stuff to me all the time.
 I find this to be a mixture of irritating and charming, depending on circumstance.
 It is not because I look female, or brown.
-I look like the white male that I am.
-It seems like part of the bias in splaining is that the splainers are usually male and/or autism spectrum colleagues.
-Do splainers splain more readily to people from other groups than their own?
-Or is it that they splain to everyone equally but but splainees from particular subgroups are sensitive to it?
-I imagine both effects could be in play.
+I look like the white cis male that I am.
+I get splained to a lot.
+This small datum leads me to wonder about the distribution of splaining.

 If you are in a minority sensitive to having your expertise dismissed, a culture of speculative mutual explaining, and a culture of talking down and ignoring might look similar, and any given splanation might be due to either possibility.